 Jane S. Halonen Teaching Excellence Award

-The Fund for Excellence in the Teaching of Psychology provides financial support for the teaching awards program administered by the Society for the Teaching of Psychology.
-The Fund's assets are derived entirely from donations from generous individuals and organizations that seek to promote and recognize excellence in the teaching of psychology.
+This award is made possible from donations to the Fund for Excellence in the Teaching of Psychology.
+The fund's assets are derived entirely from donations from generous individuals and organizations that seek to promote and recognize excellence in the teaching of psychology.

 Note: This award was formerly named the Early Career Teaching Award.